SystemsApproach/private5g/arch.rst

    realized.
 In a sense, this chapter doubles as a Requirements discussion.

-   This chapter use to follow the transimission primer, and so assumes QCI is already defined.
+   This chapter use to follow the transmission primer, and so assumes QCI is already defined.
 We'll need to include "2.2 Radio Transmission" to introduce a few terms and concepts like this.
 Generally, this section will need to set up the over-the-air interface as distinct